 [Enablement/Disablement on non-AP STA]A UHR non-AP STA that has dot11UHRDPSSupported equal to 1 and that has enabled its DPS mode and is called a DPS non-AP STA.

-A UHR non-AP STA may enable the DPS mode only if its associated AP is a DPS Assisting AP.
+[TBD] A UHR non-AP STA may enable the DPS mode only if its associated AP is a DPS Assisting AP.
 When a UHR non-AP STA intends to enable the DPS mode with its associated AP, then:

 the non-AP STA shall transmit an UHR Operating Mode Notification frame with the DPS Mode subfield of the UHR Control field of the frame set to 1 to the AP, and include a DPS Operation Parameters field in the UHR Operating Mode Notification frame with the DPS Transition Delay and DPS Padding delay.